 On New Year’s Eve, it is practically summer in Brazil which is why so many visitors would rather take to celebrating on the beach rather than in a bar or club.
-Around 2 million people gather across the 2.5 mile long Copacabana beach for fireworks and champagne on the night.
+Around 2 million people gather across the 2.5-mile-long Copacabana beach for fireworks and champagne on the night.
 It’s a tradition to wear white in Rio on New Year’s Eve, as it is said to bring in luck for the next year.

 If you want to get a good spot, start looking for your space from around 10 pm.
 It’s often busiest in front of the landmark hotel, Copacabana Palace, which is the location for the main-stage concerts.
 The lifeguard stations on the final stretch of the beach are not quite as crowded, with those in the know suggesting setting up a spot between posts 5 and 6.

-With so many bustling cities across the UK hosting their own version of New Year’s Eve events, it’s hard to narrow it down to just one.
+With so many bustling cities across the UK hosting their version of New Year’s Eve events, it’s hard to narrow it down to just one.
 In London, people like to ring in the New Year to the chimes of Big Ben, with more than 250,000 people crowding along the banks of the River Thames to watch the breathtaking firework display from the London Eye.
-There are plenty of after parties to attend and on New Year’s Day, the streets of London welcome a parade which features marching bands, floats, costumed dancers and even a procession of the Queen’s Horses.
+There are plenty of after-parties to attend and on New Year’s Day, the streets of London welcome a parade which features marching bands, floats, costumed dancers and even a procession of the Queen’s Horses.

-Whilst Manchester is known for their huge Christmas celebrations, the festivities don’t end there.
+Whilst Manchester is known for its huge Christmas celebrations, the festivities don’t end there.
 The fun carries on going right up to New Year’s Eve.
-There are plenty of bars across the city hosting their own parties and celebrations, so if you’re looking for what’s on in Manchester, then you’re not going to be short of options.
+There are plenty of bars across the city hosting their parties and celebrations, so if you’re looking for what’s on in Manchester, then you’re not going to be short of options.
 There are fireworks in Albert Square at midnight, which finish off one of the biggest Christmas markets in Europe in spectacular style, with plenty of bars and restaurants around the area if you want to make the most of the evening.